 If you’re like me and have chosen a career in the modeling industry, I’m sure you’ve been asked this same cringe-worthy question by every inquirer who finds out what you do: “Do you have an agent?”

 Cue eye roll, am I right?
 It’s almost as if having representation is the real-life blue checkmark verification.
 These days, with social media and everyone having the ability to create their own channels and content, the art of the agency hunt has been somewhat lost.
 Finding a perfect match can be a daunting task, especially if you’re just getting started.
+(And before you land that agent, here’s how to get work without representation.)

 But fear not!
 Through my own trial and error over the years, I’ve learned a thing or two.
-Here are some of my top tips:
+Here are some of my top tips.

 1. Do your research.